openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 The text alternative for an image depends on the image's context and purpose, and might not be a simple description of the image's visual characteristics.
-In general, for every image, edX recommends that you provide a text alternative that provides the equivalent information that a sighted learner would obtain from viewing the image.
+In general, for every image, it is recommended that you provide a text alternative that provides the equivalent information that a sighted learner would obtain from viewing the image.
 If the image contains words that are important for understanding the content, include the words in the text